UMD-CS-STICs/HackTheClass/week/13/README.md

 leaked the source code for the checker.
 Scan through the code to see if you can break in. `nc <ip_addr> <port>`. [outofbounds.c](challenges/outofbounds.c)

+Your writeup should include a brief description of what the program does, what might be going wrong with the program, how you utilized this vulnerability, as well as other thought processes as you went from start to solve for these programs.

 ### Scoring

 * Part 1 is worth 60 points